data-intelligence-analysis/data_science/Machine Learning/Predicting Salaries with Decision Trees/readme.md

 Task 4: Fit a decision tree to a dataset and make predictions Task 5: Prune a decision tree to improve its accuracy Task 6: Generate a graphical representation of a decision tree

+# Decision Trees

+## Now we will build a decision tree and use it to predict salaries.
+We will accomplish this by completing each task in the project:

+    Task 1: Load a dataset from file
+    Task 2: Process a dataset so that it can be modelled Task 3: Split our dataset into training and testing sets Task 4: Fit a decision tree to a dataset and make predictions Task 5: Prune a decision tree to improve its accuracy Task 6: Generate a graphical representation of a decision tree